VedantRalekar/Encryption-DecryptionTool/README.md

 ### 🖥️ Usage

 Select operation:
-1 → Encrypt
+--1 → Encrypt
-2 → Decrypt
+--2 → Decrypt
-Enter text directly or leave blank to input a file.
+--Enter text directly or leave blank to input a file.
-Provide a key (shift value).
+--Provide a key (shift value).
-View result and optionally save to a file.
+--View result and optionally save to a file.

 ### **Steps to clone**
 1. Clone the repository: